KelvinHere/Yoga_Milestone_4/testing.md

     - Search available instructors
         - Sort these results by Name / Rating / Number of lessons available
     - View lessons
+        - View 4 random, high rated, free, featured lessons on the homepage
         - By Instructor
         - Search lessons
         - Filter these results by All / Purchased / Subscribed